eMoflon/emoflon-ibex-democles/README.md

 Make sure you enable "contact all update sites" in the update manager so all dependencies are automatically installed.

 ### Developers
-5. From this repository, import the ```org.emoflon.ibex.tgg.workspace_configuration``` project into your workspace.
-Let's refer to this project as our workspace-config from now on.
-6. Check encoding for Xtend Files
+5. Check encoding for Xtend Files
   - In Eclipse: Go to ```Window->Preferences->General->Workspace```
   - Change the text file encoding to 'Other: UTF-8'
-7. Set up your developer workspace
-  - Choose the PSF file ```devProjectSet.psf``` in the workspace-config, right-click and select ```Import Project Set...```.
+6. Go to ```File/Import.../Team/Team Project Set```, check URL and enter in and import this PSF file:  https://raw.githubusercontent.com/eMoflon/emoflon-ibex-democles/master/org.emoflon.ibex.tgg.workspace_configuration/devProjectSet.psf
-8. Execute MWE2
+7. Execute MWE2
   - Open project ```org.moflon.ibex.tgg.editor```
   - Go to package ```src/org.moflon.tgg.mosl```
   - Right-click on GenerateTGG.mwe2
   - Press ```Run As -> MWE2 Workflow```
-9. Set up your runtime and test workspaces by starting a runtime Eclipse workspace from your dev workspace, and importing this PSF file: https://github.com/eMoflon/emoflon-ibex-tests/blob/master/org.emoflon.ibex.tests.workspace_configuration/testProjectSet.psf
+8. Set up your runtime and test workspaces by starting a runtime Eclipse workspace from your dev workspace, and importing this PSF file: https://raw.githubusercontent.com/eMoflon/emoflon-ibex-tests/master/org.emoflon.ibex.tests.workspace_configuration/testProjectSet.psf
 Run the JUnit tests to ensure that all is well (everything should be green).